-Wandering Component Factors to consider Tips to gather the correct information Does the behavior fit the definition of wandering or irrational Ask follow-up questions to help determine if the customer's behavior is rational.
+Wandering Component Factors to consider Tips to gather the correct information Does the behavior fit the definition of wandering Is the behavior rational or irrational Ask follow-up questions to help determine if the customer's behavior is rational.
 For example, the customer opens the door leading to a busy street because he wants to walk to the bus stop and pick up his kids after school at 3:00 pm.